dotnet/winforms/docs/testing.md

 #### Theory tests

-Quite often there may be multiple tests that test exectly the same functionality but with different input parameters (e.g. `null`, `""`, `" "` for a `string` argument).
+Quite often there may be multiple tests that test exactly the same functionality but with different input parameters (e.g. `null`, `""`, `" "` for a `string` argument).
 In such cases instead of creating multiple tests it is preferred to have a theory test, which is in another words a data-driven test.

 When writing theories note the following: